Capacity-Aware Inference: Mitigating the Straggler Effect in Mixture of Experts: Introduction

 \section{Introduction}

-In recent years, the rapid evolution of Large Language Models (LLMs) \cite{, openai2024gpt4, geminiteam2024gemini, deepseekai2024deepseekv3technicalreport} has driven a wave of innovations, continuously expanding the frontiers of AI research and applications.
+In recent years, the rapid evolution of Large Language Models (LLMs) \citep{openai2024gpt4, geminiteam2024gemini, deepseekai2024deepseekv3technicalreport} has driven a wave of innovations, continuously expanding the frontiers of AI research and applications.
 Among the model architectural innovations, the Mixture of Experts (MoE) framework has emerged as a pivotal technique for optimizing the cost-performance trade-off in LLMs.
-Specifically, MoE \cite{shazeer2017outrageouslylargeneuralnetworks, fedus2022switch} enhances scalability by integrating multiple experts while activating only a subset per input.
+Specifically, MoE \citep{shazeer2017outrageouslylargeneuralnetworks} enhances scalability by integrating multiple experts while activating only a subset per input.
 This selective activation substantially improves model performance without a corresponding increase in computational cost, effectively balancing efficiency and performance.

-Despite the success of MoE, a key efficiency challenge lies in the imbalanced token-to-expert distribution, which results in some experts being overloaded while others remain underutilized \cite{lepikhin2021gshard,zoph2022st}.
-In the context of expert parallelism, low-load experts complete their computations faster but must wait for high-load experts to finish, leading to inefficient resource utilization and increased latency.
-As illustrated in Figure \ref{fig:bucket_effect}, this phenomenon is defined as the \textbf{\textit{Straggler Effect}}, where the most burdened expert dictates the overall latency of the MoE layer.
+Despite the success of MoE, a key efficiency challenge lies in the imbalanced token-to-expert distribution, which results in some experts being overloaded while others remain underutilized \citep{lepikhin2021gshard,zoph2022st}.
+In distributed GPU settings, experts are typically sharded across multiple devices, with each GPU responsible for a subset of the experts.
+Under expert parallelism, low-load experts complete their computations earlier but must wait for overloaded experts to finish, as synchronization barriers are required before proceeding to the next stage.
+This expert-level straggler effect further propagates to device-level delays, where GPUs hosting lighter expert workloads are stalled by GPUs hosting heavier workloads, leading to inefficient resource utilization and increased end-to-end latency during inference.
+As illustrated in Figure~\ref{fig:bucket_effect}, this phenomenon is referred to as the \textbf{\textit{Straggler Effect}}, where the heavily loaded experts determine the overall latency of imbalanced MoE inference.